 Access to your home

-Approaching the end of your tenancy your landlord or agent may seek access for viewings by potential tenants or buyers if the property is being sold.
-Whilst the Residential Tenancies Act does not specifically mention access for viewings usually there will be a clause in a lease to this effect which should be followed.
-A compromise should be reached between the parties to facilitate viewings which should be arranged at reasonable intervals at a date and time agreed in advance.
+Approaching the end of your tenancy, your landlord or agent may seek access for viewings by potential tenants or buyers if the property is being sold.
+There is no right under the Residential Tenancies Act 2004-2019 for a landlord to access a dwelling for the purposes of viewings to prospective purchasers or tenants.
+Where there is a clause in a lease to this effect, the RTB Tribunal have indicated that any requirement to facilitate two or more viewings a week in the last month of the tenancy would breach the tenants right to peaceful and exclusive occupation of the dwelling.
+In the absence of a lease or specific provision, a tenant may agree to a compromise between the parties to facilitate viewings, bearing in mind the RTB Tribunal’s ruling.
+Any viewings should be arranged at reasonable intervals at a date and time agreed in advance.

-Entry without permission is a breach of obligations and if this happens repeatedly you can refer a dispute against the landlord to the Residential Tenancies Board (RTB).
+Entry without permission is a breach of the landlords’ obligations and if this happens repeatedly you can refer a dispute against the landlord to the Residential Tenancies Board (RTB).

 What to do